 All first-year students meet with an academic advisor to discuss goals, campus resources, and the transition to college.
 This is a great opportunity for you to ask questions and review degree planning tools such as APAS and Graduation Planner.
 You will also discuss spring semester course registration plans to learn about accurate course sequencing and timely degree progress.

-The Sophomore Checkback appointment creates an opportunity for second year CBS students to reflect on their first two years at the University of Minnesota and discuss their short and long term goals.
+The Second-Year Checkback appointment creates an opportunity for second year CBS students to reflect on their first two years at the University of Minnesota and discuss their short and long term goals.
 During this appointment, students can create an action plan for steps that can be taken as a CBS student to achieve their academic, co-curricular, and professional goals.

 The Transfer Checkback appointment is an opportunity for transfer students to connect with their advisor, discuss their transition to campus, goals, and campus resources, and review degree planning tools